 - investigating the community resources available to support instrumental music studies (e.g., guests, community musicians, institutions, churches)

-NOTE: This will require the candidate to have access to one brass and one woodwind instrument and one drum or practice pad.
-The candidate may wish to consider contacting a Music store in order to rent these instruments.
+NOTE: Students may wish to consider contacting a Music store in order to rent these instruments.

 OSAP Funding for AQ Courses

 The Ontario Student Assistance Program (OSAP) now includes funding for hundreds of micro-credential programs.
 The micro-credentials plan ensures loans and grants will be available to more learners to rapidly upskill and reskill for in-demand jobs.
 Please be advised that this AQ course is on the list of eligible courses for OSAP funding.
 Please view the Micro-credential website for details and eligibility. https://www.ontario.ca/page/micro-credentials-ontarios-postsecondary-schools.